Tupperware Brands Corporation: Please contact the Portnoy Law Firm to recover your losses; May 19, 2023 deadline.

-LOS ANGELES, March 26, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Tupperware Brands Corporation (“Tupperware” or the “Company”) (NYSE: TUP) investors that a lawsuit filed on behalf of investors that purchased Tupperware securities (NYSE: TUP) between March 10, 2021 and March 16, 2023, inclusive (the “Class Period”)
+LOS ANGELES, March 26, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Tupperware Brands Corporation ("Tupperware" or the "Company") TUP investors that a lawsuit filed on behalf of investors that purchased Tupperware securities TUP between March 10, 2021 and March 16, 2023, inclusive (the "Class Period")

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.